 What is St Thomas Aquinas best known for?

-Gentle and quiet, obese in the constitution, contemplative and pious, respected by all and loved by all, Thomas was known for being an intellectual.
-Always immersed in his studies, he easily lost track of time and place: on a sea voyage.
+Gentle and quiet, obese in the constitution, contemplative and pious, respected and loved by all, Thomas was known for being an intellectual.
+Always immersed in his studies, he quickly lost track of time and place: on a sea voyage.

 Thomas was so immersed in reading that he was unaware of a terrible storm and the roar of the ship being tossed by the waves.
 But they were not sterile readings, nor purpose in themselves.